Mandarin learning resources and advice

 One really sucky thing about Pimsleur is it has no reading component, even an optional one.
 There are unofficial transcripts in a few places, but the company producing Pimsleur seems to send DMCA notices to anyone that has them hosted.
 My recommendation, if reading matters to you (it should, it's very fulfilling), is to look up the english descriptions in MDBG, find the characters, and find somewhere to put them down for study.

-Quizlet is also an awesome resource to help you in your learning.
+Quizlet is a great resource to help you in your learning.
 I write down all new phrases that I learn as I hear them, in all configurations, and then put them in a Quizlet set.
 I usually practise them with the flashcards on my commute.
 It also understands Chinese, and can do text-to-speech on the characters if you like.
-I recommend putting the pinyin next to the tones in parenthesis, Quizlet is smart enough to not put these in the text-to-speech output, and it also doesn’t require them as part of your answers in tests.
+I recommend putting the pinyin next to the tones in parenthesis, Quizlet is smart enough to not put these in the text-to-speech output, and it also doesn't require them as part of your answers in tests.

 I'm also lucky to work in a company that has a lot of Chinese-speaking employees, which means that I usually get to speak to someone in my broken Chinese at least once or twice a day.
 I also feel very grateful to my wife who continues to motivate, encourage, and correct me greatly along the way.
 Just being able to use what you've learned is an invaluable source of motivation.